-Palm Beach County may use HOME funds during FY 2021-2022 for the following homeownership activities: provision of second mortgages to assist with the purchase of a home and construction of new housing.
-Where full funding is provided for acquisition, the assistance will be in the form of a repayable loan and the price of the unit cannot exceed \$350,000 (95% of the median sale price for a housing unit in Palm Beach County HUD FHA 2021 Mortgage Limits List).
-All other assistance may be provided in the form of a repayable loan or deferred loan that will be forgiven at the end of the affordability period.
-In order to qualify for any of the assistance stated above, a household must have an income that does not exceed 80% of the median income for Palm Beach County.
+Palm Beach County may use HOME funds during FY 2022-2023 for the following homeownership activities: provision of second mortgages to assist with the purchase of a home and construction of new housing.
+Where full funding is provided for acquisition, the assistance will be in the form of a deferred repayable loan and the price of the unit cannot exceed \$350,000 (95% of the median sale price for a housing unit in Palm Beach County HUD FHA 2021 Mortgage Limits List).
+In order to qualify for assistance, a household must have an income that does not exceed 80% of the median income for Palm Beach County.
+All assistance will be forgiven at the end of the affordability period.